icharshal/Simple-project-Docs/Readme.md

 - push local repo to github --> first set origin of you github url to local --- enter userid and password

 git pull origin main/master
-- save changes from github to local repo
+- save changes from github to local